The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Choose directive coaching if:

-You want a clear roadmap or curriculum
+You want a clear roadmap or curriculum to follow

 Your team prefers structure, especially in earlier-stage companies